jihooncook/Python_Applications/README.md

 # LearnPython
 This is a learning space where I will learn Python and get familiar with the GitHub System.

-Most of the learning resources is used from the book -> Eric Matthes.
-Python Crash Course, 3rd Edition and Grokking algorithms
+Learning resources used -> Eric Matthes.
+Python Crash Course, 3rd Edition Aditya Y. Bhargava.
+Grokking Algorithms An illustrated guide for programmers and other curious people